-Most Americans are accustomed to sharing the cost of their neighbors’ internet, they just don’t know they are doing it.
+Most people are accustomed to sharing the cost of their neighbours’ internet, they just don’t know they are doing it.
 Internet companies set your price for unmetered (AKA unlimited) WiFi based on the highest and lowest data usage for all subscribers and set a price that shares everyone’s internet cost.

 While the internet appears to be an invisible magic act, there are physical components that make it work.
 The more data that internet consumers use through their networks, the more costs of physically maintaining and/or expanding the network.
 That cost is why internet service providers (ISPs) have begun offering a pay-per-data-usage plan for home and business internet customers, similar to your phone or mobile device data plans.

 Learn why a small business would opt for a metered network and how to set up a metered network on Microsoft 10 and other operating systems.